 The definitions for the terms used throughout this Instruction are available in Appendix 1.
+The definitions apply to the terms used throughout the Instruction.
 Any term not defined herein shall have the meaning ascribed to it in the Responsible Investment Policy.